 David C. Anchin Center for the Advancement of Teaching launches new initiative to inform state and local policy: the Education Policy Information Center (EPIC).

-In fiscal 2015, Florida will spend more than $43 billion on education, eclipsing the next largest category, health care, by more than $8 billion.
-Despite the enormity of this investment, education policy in Florida, as in most states, is often formulated and legislated in the absence of reliable, non-partisan, research-based information.
-In Florida, nothing like the Congressional Research Service (CRS) of the Library of Congress currently exists to provide policy information and analysis to committees and Members of both the House and Senate, regardless of party affiliation.
-As a result, important (and often expensive) policy decisions are shaped by deeply committed advocacy groups with intensely selfish agendas, the most persistent lobbyists, commercial interests, and advocates with the deepest pockets.
+Education policy in Florida, as in most states, is often formulated and legislated in the absence of reliable, non-partisan, research-based information.
+At the federal level the Congressional Research Service (CRS) of the Library of Congress provides policy information and analysis to committees and Members of both the House and Senate, regardless of party affiliation.
+At the state level, important (and often expensive) policy decisions are typically shaped solely by special interests uniformed by an non-partisan entity.

 The Education Policy Information Center (EPIC) stands out as an non-partisan, objective information source, through providing research-based perspectives on policy issues to Florida policymakers and constituents at the state and local levels.
 EPIC has a range of services consisting of policy updates, briefs and analyses of anticipated policy initiatives, pilot programs, and existing policies affecting Florida schools.

 For more information about EPIC please contact the Director, Dr. Stacy A. Hahn at firstname.lastname@example.org